cossacklabs/product-docs/acra/configuring-maintaining/general-configuration/necessary-preparations.md

 ## Ports

-Acra services that run as daemons (such as Connector, Server, Translator) listen for incoming connections on configured ports in order to process requests.
+Acra services that run as daemons (such as AcraServer, AcraTranslator, AcraConnector) listen for incoming connections on configured ports in order to process requests.
 When launching them, these ports should be exposed to other components of your infrastructure that act as clients for Acra services.